Randomization-based joint central limit theorem and efficient covariate adjustment in stratified $2^K$ factorial experiments: Covariate adjustment

 \section{Covariate adjustment}

-It is widely recognized that adjusting for the imbalances of baseline covariates can improve the treatment effect estimation efficiency in randomized experiments, including completely randomized experiments \citep{lin2013}, stratified randomized experiments \citep{Liu2019}, and completely randomized $2^K$ factorial experiments \citep{lu2016covariate, lu2016randomization}.
-In this section, we propose three covariate adjustment methods in stratified $2^K$ factorial experiments according to the number of strata, the stratum sizes, and the propensity scores, and compare their efficiencies with that of the unadjusted estimator.
+It is widely recognized that adjusting for the imbalances of baseline covariates can improve the treatment effect estimation efficiency in randomized experiments, including completely randomized experiments \citep{lin2013,Lei2020}, randomized block experiments \citep{Liu2019}, and completely randomized $2^K$ factorial experiments \citep{lu2016covariate, lu2016randomization}.
+In this section, we propose four covariate adjustment methods in randomized block $2^K$ factorial experiments according to the number of blocks, block sizes, and propensity scores, and compare their efficiencies with that of the unadjusted estimator.